Reg. Charity. No. 204053

 Where does PTLC get its income?

-PTLC owns 4 flats and 49 acres of land from which it recieves rental income.
+PTLC owns 4 flats and 49 acres of land from which it receives rental income.
 It also receives dividends and interest from investments in charitable funds.

 The charity’s land is rented to local people at commercial rates.
 Two large fields are used for agricultural purposes and a 6 acre field is rented to residents to keep horses.
 The charity reports its annual accounts to the Charity Commission and these can be viewed on the Commission’s website.